Quarterly Impact Reports

 Since its inception, BOMA has been committed to rigorous monitoring and evaluation as a way to continually improve our program and measure its impact on the lives of women and children in the arid lands.

-Upon entering REAP, trained, independent enumerators gather baseline data on each participant using the BOMA Standard of Living Index (SOLI), a comprehensive survey that gauges standard of living.
-The SOLI is administered again, at program exit, to assess changes in living standards and business performance two years later.
+Upon entering REAP, trained, independent enumerators gather baseline data on participants using the BOMA Standard of Living Index (SOLI), a comprehensive survey that gauges standard of living.
+The SOLI is administered again at exit, to assess changes in living standards and business performance two years later.

-Upon program exit, the degree to which individuals have progressed out of poverty is judged against nine criteria in five categories.
-An individual who has graduated from REAP therefore is reliably food secure, has more productive and household assets, multiple viable sources of income, and is able to successfully respond to shock, collectively reflecting a transition out of extreme poverty.
+Upon program exit, the degree to which individuals have progressed out of poverty is judged against six criteria in four categories.
+An individual who has graduated from REAP is reliably food secure, has multiple viable sources of income, is able to successfully respond to shock, and has enrolled all of their eligible girl children in primary school, collectively reflecting a transition out of extreme poverty.